Shopify Marketing

 6. Find new potential customers similar to your best, existing customers.
 Use the custom audience from the tip above as a source to generate ‘lookalike audiences’ in Meta’s tools.
 If you have a large budget, OpenStore also recommends leveraging ‘broad audiences’.
 Go one step further and combine these broad audiences with lookalikes to really push Meta’s algorithms in finding new customer segments.

-Avoid common paid social mistakes
+Avoid common advertising mistakes

 1. Create a custom landing page for every ad: your goal is to minimize confusion and provide a seamless experience.
 The landing page copy should align with the ad.
 Showcase reasons why customers should choose your product over competitors — use social proof, images or videos.